operand/agency/README.md

 1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent themself executed the `help` action proactively, and display the resulting list of available actions.
-This is just a nifty way to insert the available actions while keeping the supposed context of the terminal, and providing a one-shot example to begin from.
+This is just a neat way to insert the available actions while keeping the supposed context of the terminal, and providing a one-shot example to begin from.